ShathishDileepa/Learn_Machine_Learning/README.md

 # Machine Learning 101 - Zero to Mastery

+## In this Repository you can find knowledge regarding..

+1. Associative Rule Learning
+2. Classification
+3. Clustering
+4. Natural Language Processing (NLP)
+5. Regression
+6. Reinforcement Learning

 ## In order to follow this, Following steps should be followed.

 1. Install Miniconda on your computer